 - Optional: Shredded Coconut or Ground Nuts for garnish

-2. Using a stand mixer, cream together 2 sticks (16 tablespoons) of margarine, 2 cups of white sugar.
+- Using a stand mixer, cream together margarine and white sugar.

-3. Add 3 Eggs, 1 lb Ricotta Cheese and 2 teaspoons Vanilla extract; beat well.
+- Add 3 Eggs, Ricotta Cheese, and Vanilla extract; beat well.

-4. Add 4 cups white flour, 1 teaspoon baking soda, and 1 teaspoon of salt; mix well.
+- Add all-purpose white flour, baking soda, and salt; mix well.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.